Ottawa Home Builder Ratings

 We Fixed It!

-In order to create a builder ratings system that is factual and therefore of use to home buyers, we formulated an objective methodology that uses real, verified builder performance data collected by authoritative third-party organizations such as the Tarion Home Warranty Program and the Better Business Bureau.
+We created a builder ratings system of use to home buyers, an objective method that uses real, verified builder performance data collected by authoritative third-party organizations such as the Home Construction Regulatory Authority (HCRA) (the regulator of new home builders and vendors in Ontario, since Feb.2021), and Better Business Bureau.

 You can view Ottawa's best home builders below, or read about our methodology